Race Discrimination San Jose

 - Failing to hire applicants based on their race, instead of on their qualifications

-If you have been discriminated against because of your race, a case may be filed with the federal Equal Employment Opportunity Commission, which is not something that the average citizen is going to be familiar with.
-This is why it’s extremely important to contact an experienced discrimination law attorney immediately if you believe that you have been discriminated against by your employer (or a fellow employee) based on your race, or for any other reason.
+If you have been the victim of race discrimination, a case may be filed with the federal Equal Employment Opportunity Commission.
+This is not something that the average citizen is going to be familiar with.
+That is why it’s extremely important to contact an experienced discrimination law attorney immediately if you believe that you have been discriminated against by your employer (or a fellow employee) based on your race, or for any other reason.

-If you have been discriminated against and are successful in a civil lawsuit against your employer, you may recover damages which include reinstatement to a job you lost due to your race (or promotion in a job you currently have), back-pay and/or future wages, emotional distress, attorney’s fees and your employer (or former employer) may be forced to pay state or federal fines due to their discrimination.
+If you have been discriminated against and are successful in a civil lawsuit against your employer, you may recover damages which include: reinstatement to a job you lost due to your race (or promotion in a job you currently have), back-pay and/or future wages, payment for emotional distress, and attorney’s fees.
+In addition, your employer (or former employer) may be forced to pay state or federal fines due to their discrimination.

 Is the law office of Robert David Baker, Inc. a civil rights law firm?

 Yes!
-The law office of Robert David Baker, Inc. has the knowledgeable, experience and resources needed to take on both large and small corporations accused of race-based discrimination.
-We are also not afraid to take on federal and state agencies, unions and others for any racial discrimination against African-Americans, Latino/Latinas, Asian-Americans and others.
-Discrimination can take many forms, which is why it’s important to discuss any concerns you have with an experienced labor attorney like the law office of Robert David Baker, Inc.
+The law office of Robert David Baker, Inc. has the knowledge, experience, and resources needed to take on both large and small corporations accused of race-based discrimination.
+We are also not afraid to take on federal and state agencies, unions, and others for any racial discrimination against African-Americans, Latino/Latinas, Asian-Americans, and others.
+Discrimination can take many forms, which is why it’s important to discuss any concerns you have with an experienced race discrimination attorney like the law office of Robert David Baker, Inc. Contact our office today.